Axiomatic Closure Operations, Phantom Extensions, and Solidity: Phantom Extensions and Big Cohen-Macaulay Modules

 \begin{thm} Let $R$ be a local domain possessing an operation $cl$ that obeys the big axioms.
 If $\alpha:R\to M$ is a phantom extension, then $M$ can be modified into a balanced big Cohen-Macaulay module over $R$. \end{thm}

 As an add-on fact, we point out the following lemma regarding modules that factor through phantom extensions.

 \begin{lemma} Let $R$ be a local domain with a closure operation $cl$ obeying the big axioms, and let $M$ and $M_1$ be arbitrary $R$-modules.
 Suppose that $R \overset{\alpha_1}\to M_1 \overset{\theta}\to M$ is a sequence of maps such that the composition $\alpha = \theta\circ \alpha_1$ is phantom via $cl$.
 Then $\alpha_1$ is also phantom via $cl$. \end{lemma} \begin{proof} Consider the diagram of maps shown below.
-Below, we will justify that all squares are commutative, the rows are exact, and the vertical paths are also commutative.
-One may want to visualize this diagram by rolling it vertically and gluing the top and bottom rows together to produce a commutative prism.
+One may want to visualize this diagram by rolling it vertically and gluing the identical top and bottom rows together to produce a commutative prism.
+Below, we will justify that all squares are commutative, and the rows are exact.
+We also show that the vertical paths are commutative in the sense that composing a pair of vertical maps from the top row to the middle row equals the composition of vertical maps from the bottom row to the middle row within the same column.

+We begin by explaining the construction of the diagram.
 Start with the maps $\alpha_1$ and $\alpha$.
-As $\alpha$ is injective (because phantom), $\alpha_1$ is also injective.
+As $\alpha$ is injective (because $\alpha$ is phantom), $\alpha_1$ is also injective.
 Use $\theta$ to build SESs and commutative squares as in rows 2 and 3 above.
-Next, choose a free presentation of $Q$ and lifting maps as in row 4.
-Next, we will build a free presentation for $Q_1$, but we need to be careful so that it is compatible with the presentation of $Q$.
+Next, choose a free presentation of $Q$ and lifting maps as in row 4, which shows that the top four rows of maps have been defined and that the top three layers of squares are commutative.